CRaC/crac.github.io/README.md

 * Install Hugo, on macOS: `brew install hugo`.
 * Run the website with `hugo serve`.
 * The website is available on [localhost:1313](http://localhost:1313/).

+## Website Search

+Via https://docsearch.algolia.com/apply/, to be requested when available on crac.org.